suriyun-production/mmorpg-kit-docs/docs/pages/037-dev-extension.md

 * * *

-Here is the list of functions that support dev extension:
+Here is the list of implemented dev extension functions:

-### Support functions for an game entities
+## Implemented dev extension functions and an events for game entities
 (PlayerCharacterEntity, MonsterCharacterEntity, NpcEntity, BuildingEntity, HarvestableEntity and so on)

+**Implemented dev extension functions**
 - void Awake()
 - void OnDestroy()

-And in these classes there are following events:
+**Events**
 - onStart()
 - onEnable()
 - onDisable()